NomakCooper/collection/README.md

 ![roles](https://img.shields.io/badge/ansible-roles-blue?style=flat-square&logo=ansible&logoColor=white)

 ## Documentation for the collection.
-* This collection includes several custom modules developed by [@NomakCooper](https://github.com/NomakCooper).
+* This collection includes some custom modules developed by [@NomakCooper](https://github.com/NomakCooper).
 * The modules are dynamically added to the collection through GitHub Action.
 ### How to use this collection and module